Iqubal121/Data-Science-Tutorials/README.md

 ## Data-Science-Tutorials

 Welcome to the Data Science Tutorial repository!
-This repository is a collection of tutorials that guide you through using essential Python libraries for data science.
+This repository contains tutorials on using essential Python libraries for data science.
 Whether you're a beginner or looking to deepen your skills, these tutorials will help you build a strong foundation in data analysis, visualization, machine learning, and more.

 ### Table of Contents